Single-Parent Homeschooling From A to Z

 - Give us the necessary info about you and your child

-We will send a PDF document instantly.
+We will send a PDF document quickly.
 You can also let us send the letter to the superintendent in your stead.
 If you wish, you can even get your letter of intent notarized with DoNotPay’s help.

 If you have more questions about teaching your child at home, DoNotPay is here to answer them.
 We can tell you: